LLNL/sundials/doc/cvode/guide/source/Usage/index.rst

       Once the integrator returns at a stop time, any future testing for ``tstop``  is disabled (and can be reenabled only though a new call to ``CVodeSetStopTime``).

-      A stop time not reached before a call to :c:func:`CVodeReInit` will remain active but can be disabled by calling :c:func:`CVodeUnsetStopTime`.
+      A stop time not reached before a call to :c:func:`CVodeReInit` will remain active but can be disabled by calling :c:func:`CVodeClearStopTime`.

-.. c:function:: int CVodeUnsetStopTime(void* cvode_mem)
+.. c:function:: int CVodeClearStopTime(void* cvode_mem)

    Disables the stop time set with :c:func:`CVodeSetStopTime`.